Cisco Secure Workload

 DNS Poisoning, or DNS cache poisoning, is where forged DNS data is submitted into a DNS resolver’s cache.
 This results in the resolver returning an incorrect IP address for a domain.
 Therefore, rather than going to the indented website unknown to the user, their traffic can be redirected to a malicious machine.
 More often, this will be a replica of the original site used for malicious purposes, such as distributing Malware or collecting login information.

 DNS poisoning was first uncovered in 1998.
-Where a recursive server sends a query out to the Root.
+In this case, a recursive server sends a query out to the Root.
 As we are using UDP, there is no connection, and the only thing back then to identify the query as it came back as a response was simply a Query ID.
 That was a little short.
-Now, there was the possibility to trick a DNS recursive resolver into storing incorrect DNS records.
+Now, there was the possibility of tricking a DNS recursive resolver into storing incorrect DNS records.
 Once the nameserver has stored the wrong response, it will return it to anyone who asks.

 This “DNS poisoning” attack could allow random attackers to deceive DNS and redirect web browsers to false servers, hijacking traffic.
 Furthermore, the incorrect stored entry will remain until the cache entry expires, down to the TTL, which could lead to weeks of compromise.